Igorolivei/RockPaperScissors/README.md

 You can switch the symbols to hand symbols or object symbols using the option on menu.
 If you switch the symbols during a match, the score won't change.

 ### Logic
-Based on the history of your plays, this game can see if you have any kind of preference for one specific weapon.
+Based on the history of your plays, this game can see if you have any kind of preference for one specific weapon, and sometimes (this is chosen randomly) it will play against your preference.

 ## Tests

 The tests were written using the framework Jasmine.
 To execute the tests open the file SpecRunner.html (present on the folder tests) in a browser.